Show All Answers

 If your outdoor event requires the temporary closure of a City street or sidewalk, you must obtain a special event permit from the City of Durham.

-Permit applications are due either 60 BUSINESS or 15 BUSINESS days before the event.
+Permit applications are due either 90 or 15 days before the event.

 If you cannot answer "yes" to any of the event characteristics below, your application is due 15 days before the event.